-The benefit from and the provision for income taxes for the three and nine months ended September 30, 2021 were determined using our effective tax rate on our year-to-date income (loss).
-We estimated a state tax liability over our pre-tax income (loss) for 2021, and is primarily due to revenue recognized for the Lilly Agreement.
-We do not expect to owe federal income taxes due to the sufficient net operating loss (NOL) carryforwards that were generated prior to the enactment of the Tax Cuts and Jobs Act (Tax Act), as well as significant research and development credit carryforwards.
-We continue to record a full valuation allowance on our deferred tax assets considering our cumulative losses in prior years and forecasted losses in the future.
-For the three and nine months ended September 30, 2020, we did not record provision for income taxes due to our pre-tax book loss.
+For the three months ended March 31, 2022, we did not recognize provision for income taxes due to our pre-tax book loss as we continue to record a full valuation allowance on our deferred tax assets considering our cumulative losses in prior years and forecasted losses in the future.
+The provision for income tax for the three months ended March 31, 2021 was estimated using our effective tax rate on our year-to-date income (loss).
+We estimated a state tax liability over our pre-tax income (loss) for 2021, which is primarily due to revenue recognized for the Lilly Agreement.
+We did not estimate a provision for federal income taxes due to the sufficient net operating loss carryforwards that were generated prior to the enactment of Tax Cuts and Jobs Act, as well as our ability to utilize significant research and development credit carryforwards.

-Critical Accounting Policies and the Use of Estimates
+Critical Accounting Policies and Use of Estimates

-Our discussion and analysis of our financial condition and results of operations is based upon our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+Our discussion and analysis of our financial condition and results of operations is based upon our financial statements, which have been prepared in accordance with US GAAP.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-On an ongoing basis, we evaluate our estimates, including any potential impact of the COVID-19 pandemic to the carrying values of our assets and liabilities, those related to revenue recognition on product sales and collaboration agreements, recoverability of our assets, including accounts receivables and inventories, stock-based compensation, the probability of achievement of corporate performance-based milestone for our performance-based stock option awards, impairment issues, the estimated useful life of assets, estimated accruals, particularly research and development accruals, estimates related our valuation of the operating lease right-of-use asset and lease liability, including the incremental borrowing rate used, and net present value of our liability related to our share in the development costs under the Lilly Agreement, including the applicable discount rate.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We believe that there have been no significant changes in our critical accounting policies and estimates disclosed in our Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the Securities and Exchange Commission (SEC).